Fall 2009 Issue

 In addition to winning the award, McFadden was appointed chair of the AANA Practice Committee in 2008.
 The committee is responsible for reviewing the practice of nurse anesthesia, including work environment, practice management, and patient safety.

-McFadden, who serves as the associate dean and chair of the Barry University Division of Graduate Clinical Sciences, College of Health Sciences, uses the annual AANA conference as an opportunity to bring together past Barry students.
+McFadden, who serves as the associate dean and chair of the Barry University Division of Graduate Clinical Sciences, College of Nursing and Health Sciences, uses the annual AANA conference as an opportunity to bring together past Barry students.
 Each year he hosts an alumni party and this year’s event on August 10 brought together nearly 50 people, including faculty, students and alumni from states such as Michigan, Alaska, North Carolina and Florida.